-RSA recommends that you use TLS 1.1 or TLS 1.2 to secure the HTTP communication between RSA Archer web clients and the RSA Archer Web Server.
+RSA recommends that you use TLS 1.2 to secure the HTTP communication between RSA Archer web clients and the RSA Archer Web Server.
 Secure this communication by configuring HTTPS connections between the client and the IIS web server.

 For information on Microsoft recommendations, see the Microsoft Knowledge Base.